 Video-based training fits the adult learning theory

 Knowles’s adult learning theory points out self-direction as a feature of the learning process for adults.
 In other words, grownup learners know what they want and expect from a program.
 So, what has this got to do with training?
 Well, workers are adults, and they often choose what knowledge they want to take in.
 Meanwhile, videos are great for this “pull” learning structure, as they can give a range of information from which viewers can pick and choose.

 Besides, videos are also suitable for illustrating different scenarios and problems.
-Particularly, they’re especially useful in training because adult learners are often more problem-centred than theory-centred.
-In other words, they want to see what they’ve learnt applied to situations that can happen in real life.
+Particularly, they’re especially useful in training because adult learners are often more problem-centered than theory-centered.
+In other words, they want to see what they’ve learned applied to situations that can happen in real life.